Submodular Order Functions and Assortment Optimization: Applications of Submodular Order Functions

-While $f_{\phi}$ is not submodular, we show that sorting products in descending order of price (breaking ties arbitrarily) is a (strong) submodular order for $f_{\phi}$ when $\phi$ is MNL.
+When $\phi$ is MNL, we show that sorting products in descending order of price (breaking ties arbitrarily) is a (strong) submodular order for $f_{\phi}$.
 Consequently, all our results for constrained optimization of submodular order apply directly.
-More importantly, using the fact that submodular order functions are closed under addition (see Lemma \ref{closed}), we immediately obtain the first constant factor approximation for the problem of joint customization and optimization under MNL choice introduced by \cite{omar}. \begin{lemma} Given $p$ monotone subadditive functions $f_1,\cdots,f_m$ with the same submodular order $\pi$ and non-negative real values $\alpha_1,\cdots,\alpha_m$, the function $\sum_{j\in[m]}\alpha_jf_j$ is also monotone subadditive with submodular order $\pi$. \end{lemma}
+More importantly, using the fact that submodular order functions are closed under addition (see Remark \ref{closed}), we immediately obtain the first constant factor approximation for the problem of assortment optimization with customization under MMNL choice. \begin{remark} Given $p$ monotone subadditive functions $f_1,\cdots,f_m$ with the same submodular order $\pi$ and non-negative real values $\alpha_1,\cdots,\alpha_m$, the function $\sum_{j\in[m]}\alpha_jf_j$ is also monotone subadditive with submodular order $\pi$. \end{remark}

-\textbf{Joint assortment optimization and customization \citep{omar}: } Consider a population given by $m$ types of customers.
-Each customer chooses according to a MNL choice model that depends on their type.
-A random customer is type $j\in[m]$ with probability $\alpha_j$.
-Customer type is revealed on arrival and we offer a \emph{customized} assortment based on the type.
-An offered assortment can be any subset of the products that we keep in our selection and we can keep at most $k$ different products in the selection.
-Thus, we would like to select at most $k$ products to maximize,

-A $\frac{1}{m}$ approximation for this problem can be obtained simply by solving a cardinality constrained MNL assortment problem for each type separately and picking the best of these solutions. \cite{omar} gave a substantially stronger $\frac{\Omega(1)}{\log m}$ approximation for this problem and showed that it is NP hard to approximate the optimal assortment better than $\left(1-\frac{1}{e}+\epsilon\right)$.
-For constant $m$, they gave a FPTAS.
-We give a constant factor approximation independent of $m$.

-\begin{theorem} The joint customization and optimization problem under MNL choice is an instance of cardinality constrained submodular order maximization.
-Thus, Algorithm \ref{calg} is a $0.5-\epsilon$ approximation for any $m$.
-Further, Table \ref{summary2} provides approximation guarantees under more general constraint on the selection of products (budget and matroid). \end{theorem}
+\begin{theorem} The problem of assortment optimization with customization under MMNL choice is an instance of cardinality constrained submodular order maximization. \end{theorem} As a direct consequence of Theorem \ref{mnlresult}, we have a $0.5-\epsilon$ approximation for any $m$.
+Table \ref{summary2} provides approximation guarantees under more general constraint on the selection of products (budget and matroid).
 We establish submodular order property for MNL model and prove Theorem \ref{mnlresult} in Appendix \ref{sec:asstmnl}.
-As a corollary of the result for matroid constraint, we obtain an approximation result for the following problem (see Appendix \ref{sec:asstmnl} for a proof).
+In fact, as a corollary of the result for matroid constraint, we obtain an approximation result for the problem of joint \emph{pricing} and customization under MMNL choice (see Appendix \ref{sec:asstmnlpricing} for more details).